Post Summary: Things To Do In Cape Perpetua On The Oregon Coast

 Explore Tide Pools

 Tide pools around Cape Perpetua are teeming with marine life, cool creatures, and interesting finds.
+Exploring tide pools is one of the best things to do in Cape Perpetua with the whole family!

 Here at Cape Perpetua, there are several interpretive signs sharing the types of wildlife on this part of the Oregon coast, and tips on how to explore them responsibly.